Denis-Stanev/DNN-vs-BDT/README.md

 Code for our paper "Deep Neural Network as an alternative to BoostedDecision Trees for PID".
 The code is in the form of a Jupyter notebook.

-Made by Riccardo Riva, Denis Stanev, Michele Umassi. (in alphbetical order)
+Made by Denis Stanev, Riccardo Riva, Michele Umassi.